 The AGC Education and Research Foundation gives two prestigious awards annually, one to an educator who exemplifies excellence in the field of construction education, and the other to a senior-level student who submits the winning essay in the James L. Allhands Essay Competition.

-AGC would like to congratulate the 2018 Outstanding Educator Alan Bond from California State University, Chico as well as the James L. Allhands Essay winner, Holly Denfeld from Milwaukee School of Engineering.
+AGC would like to congratulate the 2019 Outstanding Educator Dr. Chales Cook from Drexel University as well as the James L. Allhands Essay winner, Joseph Franklin from East Carolina Univeristy.

 Outstanding Educator Award